-- Purchase four (3) Ford Explorer vehicles to replace or repurpose three current vehicles for \$152,100 - Purchase a new 5-yard Dump Truck for Public Works as an addition to the fleet for \$170,000 - Purchase a new bucket truck for \$95,000 - Purchase a new Ford F-350 for the Public Works Streets division for \$45,000 - Continue planning for the purchase of police body cameras for \$200,000 - Replace facility access systems for \$50,000. - Begin implementation of document managements systems for \$60,000 - Purchase other identified equipment and technology to maintain or increase efficiencies and effectiveness
+- Purchase four (3) Ford Explorer vehicles to replace three current vehicles for \$152,100 - Purchase a new 5-yard Dump Truck for Public Works as an addition to the fleet for \$170,000 - Purchase a new bucket truck for \$95,000 - Purchase a new Ford F-350 for the Public Works Streets division for \$45,000 - Continue planning for the purchase of police body cameras as part of a 5-year purchase agreement for \$55,000 annually. - Replace facility access systems for \$50,000. - Begin implementation of document managements systems for \$60,000 - Purchase other identified equipment and technology to maintain or increase efficiencies and effectiveness